-The Long Tail theory was developed by Chris Anderson in his Oct 2004 Wired Magazine article describing how the web might influence business.
-Anderson, Editor of Wired Magazine at the time, later authored his best selling book ‘The Long Tail’ to better detail his theory.
+The Long Tail theory was originally explored by a forward-thinking Chris Anderson in his Oct 2004 Wired Magazine article describing how the web might influence getting new business.
+Anderson, Editor of Wired Magazine at the time, later authored his best-selling book ‘The Long Tail’ to better detail his theory.

-Research shows that people do search more specifically.
-To demonstrate this ‘Long Tail’ theory, here are traffic analytic data drawn (compiled in 2007) from a publish content- committed Vail CO Real Estate agency client.
-This agency had broad keyword indexing for both the most sought after (and then also the not so sought after) targets.
-The agent focused on being indexed for everything going on in its’ community as it relates to Real Estate.
-We examined one month of data to demonstrate ‘long tail’ search discovery success for this (albeit anonymous) agent in Vail, CO.
+Research shows that serious people do search more specifically.
+To demonstrate the ‘Long Tail’ content & keywords theory below is traffic analytics data (2007) drawn from a ‘publish lots of specific content Vail CO Real Estate Agency’.
+This agency had broad keyword indexing for both the most sought after (and then also the not so sought after or specific) keyword targets.
+Their pages and blog posts focused on being indexed for everything going on in the area & community as it related to local Real Estate.
+We examined one month of data to demonstrate ‘long tail’ keywords search discovery success for this (remains anonymous) agency in Vail, CO.

-- Short Tail being the town’s name and state plus the words property, real estate, home or homes
+- Short Tail being the town’s name and state plus the words 1) property, 2) real estate, 3) home, or 4) homes

 B. Total ‘Long Tail’ search discovery equaled 825/1,015= 81%

-- Long Tail being as many variations relating to obvious town searches as is possible
+- Long Tail being as many variations relating to obvious local searches as is possible

-a.) different areas of the town were equal to 130 total searchers
+a.) different areas of town were equal to 130 total searchers arriving on the website

 b.) condominium complexes equal to 299 total searchers